-The online application for the fall 2017 cycle of the MTM program is not yet open.
-Check back in early September for a link to the online application.
-Applications will be due January 6, 2017, at 11:59:59 pm, Pacific Standard Time.
+Apply for the fall 2019 cycle of the MTM program at the Berkeley Graduate Admissions page.
+Applications are due January 6, 2020, at 8:59:59 pm, Pacific Standard Time.
 Applications submitted after this time will not be accepted.
 You will not be informed if your application is submitted late–it simply will not be processed.

 Though we do not have a rolling application process, it is always best to apply as early as you can.
-That way, if there are errors, we can let you know in advance.
+That way, if there are errors, you will still have time to correct them.

-Admissions decisions will be released in early March, 2017.
-Applicants who are admitted into the fall 2017 cohort will begin their program in mid-August, 2016.
+Admissions decisions will be released in early March, 2020.
+Applicants who are admitted into this cycle will begin their program in mid-August, 2020.

 - The Graduate Application for Admission and Fellowships (online)

 - Unofficial Transcripts (submitted online)

 - Conversion of GPA (for International Students Only)